Resources

 So whether you’re writing a multi-cam sitcom, a high concept saga, or a character-driven drama, our jury wants to read your script.

-We welcome Emmy-winning writer, creator, showrunner Damon Lindelof (WATCHMEN, THE LEFTOVERS, LOST) as our Grand Juror.
-Damon will participate in a live question and answer session with all semifinalists of the program.
+We welcome Emmy-nominated writer and showrunner Kirk Ward (THE CONTINENTAL, WAYNE) as our VIP Grand Prize Mentor.
+Kirk will participate in a virtual Q&A session with all finalists of the program.

 Jury